|

 significantly

 smaller.
-While CPR can and should be done, understand
+While CPR can and should be done, understand that the

 probability of success is likely to be less than 10%.